 6. Encourage learning, growth, collaboration and action

-Get out of the comfort zone on a daily basis.
+Get out of your comfort zone daily.
 There is nothing comfortable about the era in which we are living and leading.
 Learn to embrace and use moments that take you out of your comfort zone as opportunities to stretch, grow, learn and succeed.
-Getting out of the comfort zone in small ways will help you develop greater emotional and mental adaptability in big ways.
+Getting out of your comfort zone in small ways will help you develop greater emotional and mental adaptability in big ways.
 The imperative to challenge the status quo by developing new ways of thinking, communicating, collaborating and succeeding is written on the walls of our workplaces and organizations.
-There is no time like the present to champion enlightened self- interest, build your 3Q Edge™ and take your organization forward!
+There is no time like the present to champion enlightened self-interest, build your 3Q Edge™ and take your organization forward!